OmarGReyes/notes-app/README.md

 # notes-app
-Notes app with NodeJS and Handlebars
+Notes app with NodeJS and Handlebars: This is a basic CRUD to manage notes using technologies like NodeJs and MongoDB, deployed on heroku and use Atlas MongoDB for cloud DB services

 <h1 class="card-title">About</h1>